ropenscilabs/statistical-software/categories.md

     ## └── smooth.construct.so.smooth.spec.R
 ```

-And only `r length (which (chk))` out of `r length (u)` packages even have
+And only 10 out of 29 packages even have tests, and most of those are
-tests, and most of those are from the latter list of "mentioned" but not focal
+from the latter list of “mentioned” but not focal packages, and so are
-packages, and so are likely ones that are most established anyway.
+likely ones that are most established anyway.